A Must-Read If You Have Found a Homeless Cat

 Please note: If the cat has a noticeable ear tip (tip of the ear clipped) it is probably already fixed.

 Our clinic fills up fast, and we do not operate every day, so we advise you to schedule as soon as possible - even with kittens you may think are too small - we can schedule accordingly.

 If the cat is feral we can fix, vaccinate and treat it for parasites.
 Generally, a feral will have to go back “home” and the caregiver must agree to feed and shelter it.
 Here's information about our Trap-Neuter-Return program.

 If the cat is adoptable we can:

 Fix and vaccinate it, test it for feline leukemia (FeLV), treat it for parasites, and microchip it.

-Intake it into our adoption system if there is room in our foster home system.
+Intake it into our adoption program if there is room in our foster home system.
 WE HAVE NO SHELTER.

 Go to our clinic appointment form.
 After you fill out the form, you will be directed to the liability release form.
 Both forms must be submitted.

 Thanks for helping the homeless cats of the Gorge!